Safeguarding Policy Statement of the Church of England and the Methodist Church.

 The Diocese of Rochester’s policy of Safer Recruitment ensures that all volunteers and paid workers complete the paperwork which includes providing two referees, a confidential declaration and, if they meet the set criteria, undergoing a DBS check.
 No one can start as a volunteer at a St Andrew’s group or club with children, young people or adults at risk of harm without going through the Safer Recruitment process.

 New volunteers are given a code of conduct to follow to ensure safer working practices.

-Safeguarding support and advice: The Diocese of Rochester provide us with advice and guidance from Janice Keen who is the Bishop’s Adviser for Safeguarding Children and Adults at risk of harm.
+Safeguarding support and advice: The Diocese of Rochester provides us with advice and guidance from Janice Keen, who is the Bishop’s Advisor for Safeguarding Children and Adults at risk of harm.

 We can also contact CCPAS (Churches’ Child Protection Advisory Service) www.ccpas.co.uk